Request temporary guardianship of an incapacitated person

 More info about Request temporary guardianship of an incapacitated person

 An appointment of a temporary guardian generally lasts for no more than 90 days.
-The court may extend the appointment for additional 90 day periods or the guardianship may become permanent.
-An appointment of a temporary guardian isn't a final determination of the respondent’s incapacity, and a temporary guardian can only exercise specific powers granted in the order.
+After that, the court may extend the appointment for additional 90 day periods or the guardianship may become permanent.
+An appointment of a temporary guardian isn't a final decision of whether the respondent is incapacitated, and a temporary guardian can only exercise specific powers granted in the order.